 - Community Science volunteer only.
 (You do not volunteer in other areas with Portland Audubon): Click here to document your hours

 - Portland Audubon volunteer.
-(You have gone through an orientation, have a name tag and t-shirt, involved in other areas as a volunteer, you want to receive other communication about volunteer opportunities): Log your hours on Better Impact
+(You have gone through an orientation with our Portland office, you have a name tag and t-shirt, you may be involved in other areas as a volunteer):): Log your hours on Better Impact